 Sofia Coppola teams with production designer Anne Ross for the fifth time and with costume designer Stacey Battat for the fourth time.
 Anne Ross was the one who suggested Sofia Coppola to check out the novel for a potential adaptation.

 The estate used in the film as the main location is the Madewood Plantation House near Napoleonville, Louisiana.
-The same location was also used for portions of Beyoncé Knowles's visual album Beyoncé: Lemonade (2016).
+The same location was also used for portions of Beyoncé's visual album Beyoncé: Lemonade (2016).

 Oona Laurence and Emma Howard previously worked together in Matilda the musical on broadway in 2013.